sentclose/sentc-docs/docs/guide/e2ee/group.md

 Key rotation can be useful when a member leaves the group, ensuring that all new content is encrypted using the newest key.

 The user who starts the rotation can also sign the new keys.
-When the other member finish the rotation, the signed keys can be verified to make sure that the starter is the real user.
+When the other member finishes the rotation, the signed keys can be verified to make sure that the starter is the real user.

 ### Key rotation start

-To start the rotation call this function from any group member account:
+To start the rotation, call this function from any group member account:

 :::: tabs#p